IllDepence/hyperpie/notes/annotation_guidelines.md

 * Data selection
     * We annotate whole papers, while the “unit” of annotation (across which entity identifiers must be consistent, and which is used as model input later) is *one paragraph*.
+    * Only choose to annotate a paper (=all of its paragraphs) if a reasonable portion of its content is (1) contained in the annotation UI and (2) usable (not corrupted/broken)
     * Due to preprocessing errors papers can include way too long/short text as “paragraphs”, these are skipped.
-More concretely paragraphs are considered
+More concretely, paragraphs are considered:
         * too long, if they obviously are the result from a preprocessing error and contain the content of many parahraphs
         * too short, if they contain less than a full sentence.
     * Properly preprocessed paragraphs with nothing to annotate must still be “opened” once in the annotation view and saved.
 (This in combination with above skipping rule make the annotation UI work as a quality selection tool as well)